How we teach History:

 How we develop cultural capital:

-Pupils visit historical sites such as West Stow Anglo Saxon Village, Ragged school museum, Museum of London, to name a few.
+Pupils visit local museums to see history come to life in the exhibits.
 Pupils also benefit from practical learning through 'Hook days' - re-living life through drama and role play days, from the era being studied.
 These have provided pupils with a deeper knowledge of how life was lived in the past.
 Wherever possible, parents are invited to participate.
 In addition, each class holds an assembly to parents and the whole school, sharing their understanding of the period.

 How we know your child is succeeding: